yogeshmpandey/yogeshmpandey.github.io/_posts/2018-07-12-Monsoon-Trek-To-Lohagad-Fort.md

 <img src="https://i.imgur.com/FT9d0PO.jpg" alt="Lohagad">
 >Waterfall at a distance

 Even though it was not visible we went till that point just in case Sun God bestow his blessing and let us see this amazing natural landscape.
 The blessing was indeed bestowed, but of Rain god.
 It started raining cats and dogs and before we could think of anything we were already drenched in rain.
-Thankfully by backpack was waterproof, which helped saving my Camera and other important stuff.
+Thankfully my backpack was waterproof, which helped saving my Camera and other important stuff.

 <img src="https://i.imgur.com/g8VOiQm.jpg" alt="Lohagad">
 >The fury of Rain Gods